nikolaydio/raytracer/README.md

  * Visual studio 2013 open .sln

 Additional tips:
- * OpenAssetImporter can be easily built by CMake.
-This is preferred over precompiled version(there seems to be some kind of compatibilty problems otherwise).
+ * OpenAssetImporter can easily be built by CMake.
+You should certainly build it yourself - https://github.com/assimp/assimp/issues/302
  * Newer GLM version dropped backward compatibilty with 0.9.4.
  * If you don't have visual studio 2013, you may be able to build the project using mingw or cygwin.(Not tested yet)